vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

 ## General Issues
 ---

+### In CSE 3.1, deleting the cluster in an error state may fail from CLI/UI
+Delete operation on a cluster that is in an error state (`RDE.state = RESOLUTION_ERROR` (or) `status.phase = <Operation>:FAILED`),
+may fail with Bad request (400).

+**Workaround**
+Login as System administrator (or) user with ADMIN_FC right on `cse:nativeCluster` entitlement

+1. RDE deletion: Perform `DELETE https://<vcd-fqdn>/cloudapi/1.0.0/entities/id?invokeHooks=false`
+2. vApp deletion: Delete the corresponding vApp from UI (or) via API call.
+    - API call: Perform `GET https://<vcd-fqdn>/cloudapi/1.0.0/entities/<cluster-id>` to retrieve the vApp Id, which is same as the `externalID` property in the corresponding RDE.
+Invoke Delete vApp API.
+    - UI: Identify the vApp with the same name as the cluster in the same Organization virtual datacenter and delete it.

+### UI may show stale tasks right after cse upgrade

 ### CSE 3.1 silently ignores the `api_version` property in the config.yaml
-It is no longer needed to start the CSE server with a particular VCD API version.
-CSE 3.1 is now capable of accepting incoming requests at any supported VCD API version.
-However, CSE 3.1 would not complain about the presence of `api_version` property, but it would silently ignore it.
+CSE 3.1 need not be started with a particular VCD API version.
+It is now capable of accepting incoming requests at any supported VCD API version.
 Refer to changes in the [configuration file](CSE31.html#cse31-config)

 ### CSE 3.1 upgrade may fail to upgrade the clusters owned by System users correctly.
 During the `cse upgrade`, the RDE representation of the existing clusters is